apify/actor-whitepaper/README.md

 This enables Actor economy, where Actors hierarchically pay other Actors or external APIs to perform parts of the job.

-As an actor developer, you can charge the current user of the Actor a specific amount of USD
+As an Actor developer, you can charge the current user of the Actor a specific amount of USD

 #### Node.js